 About Recycle IT

-Recycle IT are an award-winning, not for profit, social enterprise established to create employment and promote environment awareness through recycling and reuse.
+Recycle IT is an award-winning, not for profit, social enterprise established to create employment and promote environmental awareness through recycling and reuse.
 We work in partnership with WEEE Ireland and are authorized by your local authority to provide electrical, electronic and pure metal recycling collections across Dublin since 2007.
-Recycle IT are fully compliant for WEEE collection with permit detail available here.
+Recycle IT are fully compliant for WEEE Recycling with permit details available here.

 Every day is a recycling day for our team.
 It’s our passion and its the reasons we share regular news, updates and information related to recycling.

 In this post, we have particularly focused on recycling computer or IT equipment.
 As we all know there are tons of old PCs and laptops in homes and offices which are of no further use and could be recycled for reuse.

 We also know computer owners and pc users are sometimes reluctant to hand old equipment over for recycling.
 We hope you can take a few minutes to read and maybe rethink!